-Join New Mexico Press Women for a one day conference focused on media literacy in today’s society, in context with life on the border.
-New Mexico Press Women tackle the question of Media Literacy in a Post-Truth Society on April 22 at the annual state conference.
+Join New Mexico Press Women for a two-day conference focused on media literacy in today’s society, in context with life on the border.
+New Mexico Press Women tackle the question of Media Literacy in a Post-Truth Society on April 22 at the annual state conference in Las Cruces.

 TIME EVENT LOCATION